brianjiang2200/brianjiang2200.github.io/README.md

 Features:
 A full Analysis Board implemented with all of the Rules of Chess.
   -Positions are Drawn if Insufficient Material
-  -Threefold Repetition and 50 move Rule are Ignored Full Algebraic Notation
+  -Threefold Repetition and 50 move Rule are Ignored
+  -Full Algebraic Notation
-Scroll through Moves Quickly using Arrow Keys
+  -Scroll through Moves Quickly using Arrow Keys
-Reset Board
+  -Reset Board
-Delete Game Record from Current Position
+  -Delete Game Record from Current Position
-Search for Opening Position and Display on Board
+  -Search for Opening Position and Display on Board

 Currently under Development